 If you look closely at a piece of wood, you’ll notice a lot of details, grain, and lines.
-Wood changes with time, just like the human body, and you can capture these changes, for example, weathered wood or cross-section of the tree.
+Wood changes with time, just like the human body.
+You can capture these changes, for example, weathered wood or cross-section of the tree.

-18. Rust – Super Interesting Creative Macro Photography Ideas!
+18. Rust – Super Interesting Creative Close-up Photography Ideas!